Home > aloe turning purple

 Overwatering

-One of the most common mistakes gardeners make with aloe is overwatering.
-In the wild, aloe's natural habitats experience infrequent, heavy rains.
+In the wild, the natural habitats of aloe experience infrequent, heavy rains.
 Consistently damp soil can lead to root rot.
-This in turn starves the plant of nutrients and oxygen.
+This starves the plant of nutrients and oxygen.

-The disruption in the balance of water and nutrients is yet another trigger for anthocyanin production.
+The disruption in the balance of water and nutrients can trigger anthocyanin production.
 You should adjust your watering schedule.
 Only water when the soil is fully dry.
 This can often help a purple aloe return to green.

 Nutritional Deficiencies